Office Timeline – free timeline maker

 You will be taken to a gallery with a variety of Gantt chart templates and styles you can choose from.

-Select the template you want to use for your graphic by double-clicking on it, and then click Use Template in the preview window.
+b) Select the template you want to use for your graphic by double-clicking on it, and then click Create timeline in the preview window.
 For our example, we will choose a custom Gantt chart template made earlier.

 2. A new Gantt chart slide will be instantly generated in PowerPoint.